-More information on the impact of Covid-19 on ING as well on the related risk measures taken to address it can be found in the 'Risk Management' section.
+More information on the impact of Covid-19 on ING as well on the related risk measures taken to address it can be found in the 'Risk management' section.
+The financial impact of the coronavirus crisis on our business can be found in 'Our performance' and throughout the financial statements section of this report.